GeneralK1ng/XJTLU-Leaker/README.md

 - `page/` Page-level hook to capture network requests
 - `manifest.json` MV3 entry

+## Release Log
+See `RELEASE_LOG.md`.

+## License
+This project is released under the MIT License.
+The goal is simple and direct: Real Free.
 ## Notes
 If the viewer is loaded in another domain or the API changes, you may need to update the host permissions and path matcher.